shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

     -   Temperature
 -   If you target a sense that the creature doesn’t have, it still uses the wyl, but the creature doesn’t sense it using that sense.
 -   A hallucination is effected by a creature’s magic resist
-    -   The resistance increases the wyl cost of the hallucination
+    -   The resistance increases the wyl requirement of the hallucination
     -   The hallucination’s effectiveness isn’t changed
     -   The magic resist effects “how real it feels” to the creature
 -   A hallucination can make something appear that is not there, and can make something undetectable by a sense even it normally would be
 -   Once a hallucination is implanted in a creature’s mind, it is controlled by how the creature expects it to be behave as if it was real, and not by you
     -   If you maintain a telepathic link to the creature, you can direct the hallucination
-        -   Each time you direct it, it costs wyl in each sense it is in
+        -   Each time you direct it, it requires wyl in each sense it is in
         -   If you direct the hallucination in a way that doesn’t make sense to the creature, it may more easily determine its nature as an hallucination
-        -   The creature’s magic resist effects the cost of each direction
+        -   The creature’s magic resist effects the requirement of each direction
     -   If the creature has no knowledge of how the hallucinatory creature behaves, it behaves according to the creature’s feelings of it when they encounter it
         -   If they feel good about it, the hallucination is friendly
         -   If they feel neutral about it, the hallucination may ignore them